beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 implemented in Rust after finishing the Julia version.
 The Rust implementation was a painful delivery, which was mostly me fighting the compiler and having a hard time finding clues on the web due to a lot of breaking changes in Rust's development towards the 1.0 release version.
-Add to that the resulting performance being slower than my Julia implementation, and I quickly decided to leave Rust alone or at least until the language would be more stable (1.0 alpha was released Jan 2015).
+Add to that the resulting performance being slower than with my Julia implementation, and I quickly decided to leave Rust alone or at least until the language would be more stable (1.0 alpha was released Jan 2015).

-While I was getting the hang of Julia, I also started exploring possibilities to introduce the language at Bottlenose, but found the language too immature just yet (at version 0.3), especially compared with Python and its vast amount of available (scientific) packages.
-While it would have been interesting to complete the entire course in Julia, I deemed it more valuable to switch to Python along the way and perhaps to revisit Julia again in a couple of years from now.
+While I was getting the hang of Julia, I also started exploring possibilities to introduce the language at [Bottlenose](http://bottlenose.com), but found the language too immature just yet (at version 0.3), especially compared with Python and its vast amount of available (scientific) packages.
+It would have been interesting to complete the entire course in Julia, but I deemed it more valuable to switch to Python along the way and perhaps revisit Julia again in a couple of years from now.

 Let me now turn to the actual course contents after this (quite long) Julia-Rust-experience-intermezzo.
 When I mentioned that I believed this course to be an easy ride, I was actually quite mistaken.
 The lectures had a lot of technical and mathematical depth, and the quizzes were often very challenging.
-You simply cannot fly through this course without a good understanding of the introduced concepts, which are luckily very well presented by the course instructor [Tim Roughgarden](https://www.coursera.org/instructor/~214).
+You simply cannot fly through this course without a good understanding of the introduced concepts, which are luckily very well presented by course instructor [Tim Roughgarden](https://www.coursera.org/instructor/~214).
 All in all I can highly recommend this course for both expert and aspiring computer scientists for learning (or revisiting) several fundamental principles of algorithm design, and I'm looking forward in participating in Part 2 of this course later this year.